javanile/binst.tk/README.md

 ### Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Francesco Bianco via [bianco@javanile.org](mailto:bianco@javanile.org).
+If you discover a security vulnerability within Javanile, please send an e-mail to Francesco Bianco via [bianco@javanile.org](mailto:bianco@javanile.org).
 All security vulnerabilities will be promptly addressed.

 ### License